 Loreen, the daughter of Moroccan immigrants, released her second album, Ride, in 2017.

 Following his win of the national competition in Iceland, Freyr, known popularly as Daoi, was a favourite to bring home Eurovision glory.
 But after the coronavirus pandemic led to the cancellation of the May contest in 2020, all hopes of a win began to fade.

 That is until Twitter users began to upload "quarantine videos" of themselves featuring Think About Things, helping the song go viral.
 The music video has been viewed more than 27 million times on YouTube.

-Daoi is set to represent Iceland at this year's Eurovision Song Contest with a new song called 10 Years.
+Daoi came fourth at last year's Eurovision Song Contest with a new song called 10 Years.